AIRES: A system for air shower simulations: Processing compressed particle data files

 \subsubsection{Output particle codes}

 Every analysis program must begin with a call to routine \libbfx;ciorinit;.
-This routines sets up the environment where the library routines can work adequately. \lowtable{[p]}{codsys}{ \vbox{ }} {Particle coding systems supported by AIRES library routines} {Elementary particle codes corresponding to several commonly used coding systems.
+This routines sets up the environment where the library routines can work adequately. \lowtable{[p]}{codsys}{ \vbox{ }} {Particle coding systems supported by AIRES library routines} {Elementary particle codes corresponding to several commonly used coding systems, for the most relevant particles.
 The routines that process AIRES compressed output files allow the user to select any one of these coding schemes. }